Freemius/freemius-checkout-js/README.md

 Please note that because of the singleton pattern of the old checkout JS, we do recommend using the new API directly.
+The compatibility layer is only for quick migration and it may stop working in a future version.
+Addiitonally, with the legacy script it's not possible to open two different checkouts on the page.
-The compatibility layer is only for quick migration.
-With the singleton pattern, every time you call the `configure` the original option will be overridden.
-While managing multiple checkouts, this can lead to confusion.
+Every time `configure` is called the original option will be overridden.

 ## Contributing